iBaiYang/blog/_posts/Yii2/2020-07-27-Yii2 Elasticsearch查询封装实现.md

 use common\components\LElasticSearch;
 use Yii;
-use yii\base\Object;
+use yii\base\BaseObject;

-class ActiveQuery extends Object
+class ActiveQuery extends BaseObject
 {
     private $where = [];
     private $sort = [];